 For example, giving an email address, filling out a credit card application or signing up for a free trial.

-For example, an advertiser, such as Netflix, pays $25 for the action of signing up for a free trial at their site.
+Another example, an advertiser, such as Netflix, pays $25 for the action of signing up for a free trial at their site.

 CPA is one of the more lucrative affiliate marketing models because the earnings can be substantial from various high paying programs.